RTS New York City

 - What is the application process and deadline?

 1. What is the Redeemer City Ministry Program?
 The Redeemer City Ministry Program (RCM) is a strategic partnership between Redeemer City to City (CTC) and Reformed Theological Seminary (RTS) to provide theological education and practical ministry training in New York City.
 The RCM program seeks to prepare ministry leaders in the city for the city.
-RCM will involve RTS providing a two-year Master of Arts (Biblical Studies) complemented by a subsequent year of practical training called the City Ministry Year (CMY) provided by CTC.
+RCM will involve RTS providing a 66 credit hour Master of Arts (Biblical Studies) complemented by a subsequent year of practical training called the City Ministry Year (CMY) provided by CTC.

 2. What is the goal of the RCM program?
 The goal of the program is prepare leaders called to serve the church and other ministries in NYC or other major cities of the world.
 These leaders include aspiring church planters, pastors, ministry leaders and marketplace leaders.
 We believe if someone is preparing to minister in an urban environment, it is best that they get their foundational theological education within that environment, so they can process what they are learning in the midst of life and ministry in the city.